Guide to Connemara – A Rugged Beauty on the West Coast of Ireland

 Annual Events in Connemara

 Experience a beautiful town being taken over by the best of Irish music, song and dance!
 The annual Clifden Traditional Music Festival, known locally as Trad Fest, takes place from in April in Clifden, Connemara.
 Trad Fest highlights include: CD Launches Tune Composition Competition Music Sessions, Concerts Workshops Outdoor Gig Performances 5K Run/Walk Street Entertainment Busking competition.
-Musicians will travel from all over the country for the festival.
+Musicians travel from all over the country for the festival.
 As always at the Trad Fest, most events are free and we encourage everyone to come along and experience what should be a great weekend of music, song and dance – there is something to suit everyone!
-2018 dates confirmed: 6th to 8th April 2018
+2022 dates to be announced.

 A full weekend of walks and events for walkers of all abilities.
 A chance to experience hills and trails that aren’t normally accessible to the general public.
 All guided walks are led by qualified and experienced guides, aided by locals with vast knowledge and information on the area.
 Transport to and from starting and finishing points will be provided as well as tea/coffee & scones at various local businesses at the end of each day.
 All walkers are covered by Public Liability Insurance.